-The recent ransomware on the UK’s NHS IT systems has shown everyone how severe the impact of ransomware can be - not just for small businesses but from large organizations, too.
+The recent ransomware on the UK’s NHS IT systems has shown everyone around the world how severe the impact of ransomware can be - not just for small businesses but from large organizations, too.
 And there are constant reports from IT security specialists that are warning us that we are on the edge of a potential ransomware epidemic.

 What do you need to know?